omatech/editora-dbinterface/README.md

 ### findInstancesBySearch($query, $num=null, $class=null, $params = null, callable $callback = null)
 - * query (the search term)
-- num (number of instances to extract, if not set get all instances of the class)
+- num (number of instances to extract, if not set get all instances of the class).
+Use an int to not use pagination or syntax "10/2" to give the records 11 to 20)
 - class (filter one particular class by tag or id)
 - params (particular params for this extraction, see "Extraction Params" and "Instance Params" for more info)
 - callback (closure function)